ryanapierce/ryanapierce/README.md

 👨‍💻 What I Work On

-**AI & Machine Learning** – Building AI-powered applications, including chatbots using OpenAI, AWS Lambda, and API Gateway **Cloud & Automation** – Deploying serverless applications with AWS and automating workflows with GitHub Actions **Data Engineering & Analytics** – Leveraging Python, SQL, and Alteryx to streamline data pipelines and decision-making
+**AI & Machine Learning** – Building AI-powered applications, including chatbots using OpenAI, AWS Lambda, and API Gateway <br>
+**Cloud & Automation** – Deploying serverless applications with AWS and automating workflows with GitHub Actions <br>
+**Data Engineering & Analytics** – Leveraging Python, SQL, and Alteryx to streamline data pipelines and decision-making

 💡 Recent Projects